28 June 2022

 – instructing independent psychiatrists appropriately and using their evidence at tribunal effectively

-This course will be delivered by a Consultant Forensic Psychiatrist and experienced mental health solicitors Tam Gill and Neil Cronin.
+This course will be delivered by experienced mental health solicitors Tam Gill and Neil Cronin.
 There will also be an interactive element based on case scenarios looking at risk, risk management and formulating cross-examination of the medical witness, with full opportunities to ask any questions of the panel of speakers throughout the day.
 It is suitable for both new and experienced representatives and is highly commended by previous delegates.

 “Extremely helpful insights and anecdotes from the speakers.”